Run the whole Data Agent on your own infrastructure.

 Managed Fly.io infrastructure

-Per-workspace dedicated machines, automatic provisioning, snapshots, scaling.
+Per-workspace dedicated machines, automatic provisioning, snapshots.

 Managed LLM pool